 - Better support for remote and hybrid teams.

-Small businesses that act now can turn this challenge into an opportunity to modernise and gain a competitive edge.
+Small businesses that act now can turn this challenge into an opportunity to modernise and reduce the risk of disruption.

 Conclusion

-The UK PSTN switch-off in 2025 is approaching quickly, and small businesses cannot afford to ignore it.
-By understanding the changes, auditing your systems, and making the switch to VoIP, you can ensure your business stays connected and competitive.
+The UK PSTN switch-off is now expected to be completed by January 2027, and small businesses cannot afford to ignore it.
+By understanding the changes, auditing your systems, checking connected devices, and making the move to VoIP or another suitable digital service, you can ensure your business stays connected and competitive.

-At circle.cloud, we help UK SMEs navigate this transition smoothly with tailored VoIP and cloud telephony solutions.
+At circle.cloud, we help UK SMEs navigate this transition smoothly with tailored VoIP, cloud telephony, and connectivity solutions.

 Reach Out to Us

 Is your business ready for the UK PSTN switch-off?
-If you’re unsure, we’d be happy to assess your current setup and advise on the best next steps.
+If you’re unsure, we’d be happy to assess your current setup, identify services or devices that may be affected, and advise on the best next steps.
 Get in touch with the circle.cloud team today to start planning your transition.